pietersartain/pietersartain.com-hugo/content/post/2019-03-31-design-diary-special-guest-wifi.md

 So I need this TeslaBridge system to do a few things:

- * Some kind of small computer to do the routing.
+ * Do some routing between two networks, probably with some kind of small computer.
- * A wifi access point.
+ * Offer a a wifi access point to the car.
- * Some way of connecting the computer to the Orbi.
+ * Connect to the main Orbi router.

 ## Initial thoughts